The Best Australian Rules Betting Sites

 We mentioned earlier in this review about our love of live betting, being able to watch the action on the big screen and bet accordingly is a game-changer.
 One of the reason live betting is so engaging is also due to ‘flash markets’.
 These are limited-time bets which allows you to use your knowledge of the game to your advantage.

 For example; Adelaide are playing Sydney in the first round of AFL.
 Sydney are the form team, and Adelaide have won only once in six games.
-I know that Sydney usually start a game attacking so I check the flash market and see that Sydney are priced @6/4 to score at least 20 in the first five minutes.
+We know that Sydney usually start a game attacking so we check the flash market and see that Sydney are priced @6/4 to score at least 20 in the first five minutes.
 These are the same odds as the team to win; therefore the bet can be settled very quickly, and we can move onto the next flash market.

 New Australian Rules Betting Sites